serbelga/navigation-compose-extended/README.md

   )
 ```

-If we use the annotations, we can use the generated `safeNavRoute()` function with the navigation arguments as parameters:
+If we use annotations, we can use the generated `safeNavRoute()` function with the navigation arguments as parameters:

 ```kotlin
 composable(navDestination = HomeNavDestination) {